alibaba/arthas/site/src/site/sphinx/en/cls.md

 clear current console

-tips: if not in tty mode,it will warn "Command 'cls' is only support tty session."
+> if not in tty mode,it will warn "Command 'cls' is only support tty session."